Rangers vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have won 68.8% of the games this season when they were favored on the moneyline (22-10).
+- The Rangers have a 23-10 record in games they were favored on the moneyline (winning 69.7% of those games).

-- The Rangers have a 57.4% chance to win this matchup based on the moneyline's implied probability.
+- The Rangers have a 60.8% chance to win this contest based on the moneyline's implied probability.

-- In the 57 games in which bookmakers have set an over/under for Texas, it has combined with opponents to go over the total 33 times (33-22-2).
+- Texas has played in 58 games with set over/under, and have combined with opponents to go over the total 33 times (33-23-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!